Osaka Station

 Nippombashi Station

 Nippombashi Station serves the popular shopping district of Nipponbashi.
-Exit here for Kuromon Ichiba Market, the National Bunraku Theater, and the Denden Town area which is famous for its cheap electronics shops.
-Transfer here to the Sakaishuji Subway Line.
-At nearby Kintetsu Nippombashi Station transfer to the Kintetsu Namba Line.
+Exit here for Kuromon Ichiba Market, the National Bunraku Theatre, and the Den Den Town area which is famous for its electronics shops.
+Transfer here to the Sakaisuji Line.
+At nearby Kintetsu-Nippombashi Station transfer to Kintetsu services.

 Train fare: 240 yen

-Exit here for Ikukunitama Shrine, Kozu-gu Shrine, and the Sheraton Miyako Hotel.
-Transfer here to the Tanimachi Subway Line.
-At nearby Osaka Uehommachi Station transfer to the Kintetsu Namba Line and the Kintetsu Osaka Line.
+Exit here for Ikukunitama Shrine, Kozu-gu Shrine, and the Sheraton Miyako Hotel Osaka.
+Transfer here to the Tanimachi Line.
+At nearby Osaka-Uehommachi Station transfer to the Kintetsu Namba Line and the Kintetsu Osaka Line.

 Train fare: 240 yen